Anophthalmos, Microphthalmos, and Congenital Socket Malformations

 - “Knockout” of this enzyme in mice causes malformations in the ocular and nasal regions – including ventral retinal shortening, lens rotation and persistence of primary vitreous.

-- Homozygous mutation in SOX2 is the most common known genetic abnormality in anophthalmos and microphthalmos and can produce ocular disease and neurologic and pituitary abnormalities.
+- Homozygous mutation in SOX2 are common and can produce ocular disease as well as neurologic and pituitary abnormalities.
 SOX2 is an important transcription factor in neurologic development (BMC Medical Genetics.
 12:172, 2011).

 - GDF6 = growth and differentiation factor 6, part of a family of bone morphogenic proteins, important in neurologic development, and identified in anophthalmos and microphthalmos patients.
 Mutations in GDF6 have primarily been linked to Klippel-Feil syndrome which includes congenital malfusion of the cervical spine vertebrae, low posterior hairline and short neck with limited mobility.